autodesk-tandem/tandem-sample-emb-viewer/readme.md

 ## Setup and Configuration

-1. After cloning this repo, run `npm install`.
-2. Add your application Client_ID to the code.
+1. Add your application Client_ID to the code.
 Find the appropriate lines in the file `env.js` as shown in the image below.

 ![Tandem TestBed App 020](./docs/Readme_img_020.png)

-3. Make sure to use the appropriate environment consistently.
+2. If you are developing internally at Autodesk, make sure to use the appropriate environment consistently.
 Depending on whether you are using STAGING or PRODUCTION (as shown in the image above), set the Viewer to load into the HTML page using the same environment.

 ![Tandem TestBed App 021](./docs/Readme_img_021.png)